EddyMcNut/uc-intg-onkyo-avr/README.md

 Your Onkyo AVR needs to be ON or STANDBY, if it is disconnected from power (off) this integration will fail.
 If your AVR has been disconnected from power, it could be that you first have to switch on your AVR manually one time before network commands work again (depends on the model), waking up after STANDBY should then work again.

-In the current shape, this integration can only work well when there is just one AVR in the network.
+This integration can only work well when there is just one AVR in the network.

 ## Reported to work on different brands and models